King Grey (1786 ship): Career

-1st enslaving voyage (1786–1787): Captain George Hauit (or Hewit), sailed from Liverpool on 3 October 1786.
+1st voyage transporting enslaved people (1786–1787): Captain George Hauit (or Hewit), sailed from Liverpool on 3 October 1786.
 He acquired captives at Cape Grand Mount.
 King Grey arrived at Grenada on 23 August 1787, where she landed 251 captives.
 She sailed for Liverpool on 16 October and arrived there on 6 December.
 She had left Liverpool with 41 crew members and had suffered 14 crew deaths on her voyage.

-2nd enslaving voyage (1788–1790): Captain Joseph Cash sailed from Liverpool on 5 May 1788.
+2nd voyage transporting enslaved people (1788–1790): Captain Joseph Cash sailed from Liverpool on 5 May 1788.
 He acquired captives at Cape Grand Mount and arrived at Grenada on 27 October 1789 with 170 captives.
 King Grey sailed from Grenada on 11 November and arrived back at Liverpool on 3 January 1790.
 She had left Liverpool with 38 crew members and suffered 17 crew deaths on her voyage.

-3rd enslaving voyage (1788–1790): Captain Cash sailed from Liverpool on 5 May 1790.
+3rd voyage transporting enslaved people (1788–1790): Captain Cash sailed from Liverpool on 5 May 1790.
 He acquired captives at Cape Grand Mount and arrived at Grenada on 7 February 1791 with 240 captives.
 King Grey arrived back at Liverpool on 5 April.
 She had left Liverpool with 21 crew members and suffered eight crew deaths on her voyage.

-4th enslaving voyage (1791–1792): Captain Cash sailed from Liverpool on 19 June 1791.
+4th voyage transporting enslaved people (1791–1792): Captain Cash sailed from Liverpool on 19 June 1791.
 He acquired captives at Cape Grand Mount, starting on 9 August and left Africa on 6 June 1792.
 King Grey arrived at Grenada on 17 April 1791.
 She had embarked 263 captives and arrived with 244, for an 8% mortality rate on the Middle Passage between Africa and the West Indies.
 King Grey sailed for Liverpool on 12 May and arrived there on 23 June.
 She had left Liverpool with 31 crew members and suffered 12 crew deaths on her voyage.

-5th enslaving voyage (1792–1793): Captain Cash sailed from Liverpool on 30 August 1792.
+5th voyage transporting enslaved people (1792–1793): Captain Cash sailed from Liverpool on 30 August 1792.
 He acquired captives at Cape Grand Mount, starting on 17 October, and sailed from Africa on 10 March 1793.

 As King Grey approached the West Indies, a French privateer captured her near Puerto Rico.
 However, HMS Hyaena recaptured her, and drove the privateer ashore at Hispaniola.
 Captain Cash and his crew, who had been held in irons on the privateer, freed themselves.
 After taking the privateer's boat they were able to reach Hyaena.

 King Grey arrived at Kingston on 16 May.
 She had embarked 276 captives and arrived with 275, for a less than 1% mortality rate in the Middle Passage.
 Lloyd's List reported that she had arrived after a French privateer had captured her.
 HMS Hyena had recaptured King Grey and driven the privateer ashore at Hispaniola.

 King Grey was sold in Jamaica.